 However, out of all the mechanics in D&D 5e surprise is one of the most confusing.
 There are a lot of different factors and intricacies that its comprehension relies on.
 So for this post, I’m going to dissect the mechanic, but also provide a homebrew solution that myself and many others have adopted.

 Before anyone rolls initiative it’s the DM’s job to determine if the party or their enemies are attempting to be stealthy.
 This could be in the form of a hidden ambush, or one side is stealthily creeping towards the other.

 Once the DM has determined that someone is trying to do so they’ll then have the ambushing creatures or PCs make a Stealth check.
 The DC for this check is the enemy’s passive Perception.
 If the stealth check succeeds, any creature that it succeeded against is then considered surprised.

 A surprised creature cannot move or take an action during the first round of combat.
 They also cannot use their reaction until after their first turn in that round.
-Basically, this takes away the creature’s first turn unless they have a bonus action that they can use.

 All of the rules and intricacies I have mentioned and will mention in this post can be found on page 189 of the Player’s Handbook.